Kantega-AI-team/AI/docs/notebook_overview.md

 ### MLFlow
 <!---TODO: Short description and motivation-->
+Relevant application areas

+- Any environment where machine learning models should be operationalised and maintained professionally over time.

 <!---TODO: One md-file or notebook uniting the set of notebooks related to MLFlow-->
+Notebook -

 - Environment: MLFlow, PySpark
 - Dataset: ?